pentagram-lang/pentagram-ideas/plans/imports.md

-# Tacit ideas / Plans / Imports
+# Pentagram ideas / Plans / Imports

 Although fully-qualified module usage may be a good default, the language supports importing individual identifiers into scope (optionally renaming) and importing all members into scope.